willherzog/symfony-form-bundle/README.md

 * `IncludeType` – Allows inclusion of a Twig template fragment within a form
 * `ActionType` – A custom alternative to Symfony's `ButtonType` which has a separate `button_label` option (in addition to the standard field `label`); it also always has the HTML class "action"
 * `ModalEditorType` – Similar to `ActionType`, but is mapped to the underlying data (using a hidden input) and always includes the HTML attribute `aria-haspopup="dialog"`
-* `ModalSelectType` & `ModalImageSelectType` – Button-based types specifically for selecting a value from a modal dialog (the value is stored in a hidden input); these also always includes the HTML attribute `aria-haspopup="dialog"`
+* `ModalSelectType`, `ModalImageSelectType` and `ModalEnumSelectType` – Button-based types specifically for selecting a value from a modal dialog (the value is stored in a hidden input); these also always includes the HTML attribute `aria-haspopup="dialog"`

 There are also several changes directly in the form layout template (based on the `form_div_layout.html.twig` template from `symfony/twig-bridge`):